Monoclonal Antibody Therapy Treatments

 Per Governor Ron DeSantis' Executive Order 21-79, (which expands on prior Exec.
 Orders 20-315, 21-46, 21-47, 20-62 and 21-67) effective Monday, April 5, 2021 all Florida residents shall be eligible to receive any COVID-19 vaccine as prescribed by the Food and Drug Administration.

 The U.S. Food and Drug Administration: COVID-19 Vaccines Authorized for Emergency Use or FDA-Approved

 Who pays for the vaccine?

 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
 However, vaccination providers will be able to charge a fee for administering the shot.

 How do the vaccines work?

-Are the vaccines safe?
+Are the vaccines safe for pregnant women?

 How long do the vaccines protect against infection?